MySQL Database Manager MCP server

 The server provides several powerful tools:

-• get_db_health_running: Analyze MySQL health status
+• get_db_health_running: Analyzes MySQL health status

-• get_table_desc: Search for table structures
+• get_table_desc: Searches for table structures

-• get_table_index: Search for table indexes
+• get_table_index: Searches for table indexes

-• get_db_health_index_usage: Analyze index usage statistics
+• get_db_health_index_usage: Gets the index usage statistics

 Usage Examples